fleetdm/fleet/docs/REST API/rest-api.md

 _Available in Fleet Premium_

 Sends a command to unlock the specified Windows or Linux host, or retrieves the unlock PIN for a macOS host.

+To unlock a Windows or Linux host, the host must have [scripts enabled](https://fleetdm.com/docs/using-fleet/scripts).

 `POST /api/v1/fleet/hosts/:id/unlock`